airladon/ThisIGet/src/content/Math/Trigonometry_1/454590Triangle/examples/base/content.md

 ![](ex2a.png)

-As the left triangle is a 45-45-90 triangle, its sides will have the ratio:
+As the left triangle is a 45-45-90 triangle, its sides will have the proportion:

 ![](base.png)